Origin-Byte/nft-protocol/rfc/002-off-chain-listing.md

 # Off-chain listing

+The default way of listing an NFT is to use a client such as a wallet.
+The client implements the API of some trading contract.
+The API is going to differ contract to contract.

 We explore an pattern which shifts complexity from clients to the trading contracts maintainers.
 The clients, such as wallets or marketplaces, only need to know an address of a trading contract.
 They don't have to implement the interface (`entry fun`) of the trading contract to list an NFT.